How to Read Course Descriptions

 INFO 4482 Systems Development and Implementation Methodologies: 3 semester hours.

 This course presents the process of software development and the methodologies to lower development costs, increase software reliability, decrease development time and ensure application development success.
 An overview and comparison of traditional and modern methods of software development are presented.
 PREREQ: INFO 4407 or CS 4451.
-PRE-or-COREQ: INFO 4430 or CS 4440.
-D
+PRE-or-COREQ: INFO 4430 D

 INFO 4484 Secure Software Life Cycle Development: 3 semester hours.